rows/X/README.md

 ## Why Open-source RowsX?

+We're opening RowsX to the community and invite everyone to contribute with new features, support to new websites or new ideas to improve it.

 RowsX was born during a team hackathon in January of 2024.
 We built it to solve a problem we see our customers struggle with everyday: getting data from the web to a spreadsheet.
-Since launching it, more than two thousand people have used it to import lists of data from hundreds of sites, internal tools and back office systems.
+The Rows platform lets you import data from files, via Integrations with APIs and SaaS services, and conectors on 3rd party platforms that call our Rows API.
+RowsX extends the importing options to the Browser!
+Since launching it, more than two thousand people have used it to import lists of data from countless sites, internal tools and back office systems.

-We're opening RowsX to the community and invite everyone to contribute with new features, support to new websites or new ideas to improve it.

 ## Open Bounties Program